ravin00/ravin00/README.md

 Mostly focused on **Full-Stack Development** and **DevOps**, but always curious about what’s next.

 ## What I Actually Do
-- Build end-to-end web apps with **React, Next.js, Spring Boot, .NET, and Go**
+- Build end-to-end web apps with **React, Next.js, Spring Boot and .NET
 - Automate deployments so my servers don’t complain
 - Keep systems reliable and scalable, because downtime is scary
 - Experiment with **machine learning** and other “fun stuff”